LucienShui/timer/README.md

 from timer import timer, get_timer

-# default timer using logging level with logging.DEBUG
+# default timer's logging level is logging.DEBUG
 # so timer would print nothing if logging level is logging.INFO or higher
 logging.basicConfig(level=logging.DEBUG)

+# or you can change default timer's logging level
+timer.set_level(logging.DEBUG)

-# you can get a timer with custom logging level with get_timer(level)
+# also you can get a timer with custom logging level with get_timer(level)
 warning_timer = get_timer(logging.WARNING)